acopestake/academicwebsite/content/workingpaper/AKAI/index.md

 ---
-title: "Artificial intelligence, reshoring and services-led growth: Evidence from Indian job postings"
+title: "AI, firms and wages: Evidence from India"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here